prrvchr/OAuth2OOo/README.md

 ### What has been done for version 1.1.1:

-- Fixed an issue in the implementation of the com.sun.star.rest.XParameter interface not allowing to create empty JSON objects (ie: "Object": {} ) as requested by the Microsoft Graph API.
+- Fixed an issue in [the implementation][72] of the com.sun.star.rest.XParameter interface not allowing to create empty JSON objects (ie: "Object": {} ) as requested by the Microsoft Graph API.

 ### What remains to be done for version 1.1.1: